 Why do I have to wear a face covering during the performance?.

-Under government guidance, where social distancing is reduced to between 1 and 2 metres (as it is in the auditorium), additional mitigations should be put in place.
-For us, these are that: the entire auditorium is outside; audiences are not sat face-to-face; temperature screening will take place for everyone on arrival; and the use of face coverings is mandatory at all times (other than momentarily to enable eating and drinking when seated with your household/support bubble only).
+Under government guidance, where social distancing is reduced to between 1 and 2 metres (as it is in the auditorium and on the lawn), additional mitigations should be put in place.
+For us, these are that: the entire auditorium and lawn are outside; audiences are not sat face-to-face; temperature screening will take place for everyone on arrival; and the use of face coverings is mandatory at all times (other than momentarily to enable eating and drinking when seated with your household/support bubble only).
 You will not be required to wear a face covering if: you have a physical or mental illness or impairment, or a disability that means you cannot put on, wear or remove a face covering; or putting on, wearing or removing a face covering would cause you severe distress.
 In these cases, you should wear an exemption lanyard which can be downloaded here.

 Are the toilets open?

 Yes.
 There is a new entrance and new one-way queuing system in place.
 Please follow signage or ask a member of staff.
 Accessible toilet facilities remain in the same place as before.
 Toilets will be cleaned before each audience arrive and again during the performance.